-With the successful completion of the district wide Smart Meter installation where the Seal Rock Water District's water meters are communicating reads via wireless radio frequencies - just like wireless Internet and cable TV, we are pleased to announce that the My Water Usage Customer Portal is now available to our Seal Rock Water District customers.
-In the Customer Portal you can view your usage, set up alerts and be smart with your water usage.
-Our staff have been calling customers alerting them to high usage that is due to leaks or continuous water flow but we are wanting our customers to take a proactive part in finding and fixing leaks.
-Thus with the Customer Portal you are in the driver's seat where you can monitor your water usage.
+With the successful completion of the district-wide Smart Meter installation where the Seal Rock Water District's water meters are communicating reads via wireless radio frequencies - just like wireless Internet and cable TV, we are pleased to announce that the My Water Usage Customer Portal is available to our Seal Rock Water District customers.
+In the Customer Portal, you can view your usage, set up alerts, and be smart with your water usage.
+Our staff has been calling customers alerting them to high usage that is due to leaks or continuous water flow, but we want our customers to take a proactive part in finding and fixing leaks.
+Thus, with the Customer Portal, you are in the driver's seat where you can monitor your water usage.
 Join us in preserving and protecting our environment by monitoring your water usage for unnecessary water use.
-We invite you to follow the customer portal link, and you can Be in the Know!
+We invite you to sign up for the Customer Portal so that you can Be in the Know!